 The MTFP is designed to model likely outcomes and to aggregate the sum of all potential financial inputs, to determine whether the Council will have sufficient resources to achieve its objectives, or indeed whether action is required to bridge a funding gap.
 In formulating these calculations a number of assumptions have been made and a range of external influences considered.
 The various risks and pressures are detailed at the end of the Plan with commentary on their potential impact.
-The consequence of the pandemic was a significant risk but high inflation with the impact on our finances and the public is now the central concern.
+The consequence of the pandemic was a significant risk but high inflation and other economic factors and their impact on our finances and the public is now the central concern.